stovmascript/react-native-version/README.md

 Before you publish a new build of your app, run `npm version <newversion>`.

 react-native-version will then update your `android/` and `ios/` code.
-Depending on the script and options you choose, it can also automatically amend the version bump commit and adjust the git tag created by `npm version`.
+Depending on the script and options you choose, it can also automatically amend the version bump commit and update the Git tag created by `npm version`.
 This method should be useful in most cases.
 If you need more control, take a look at the CLI and options below.

 ## CLI